-Name Age(1) Position

-Rene R. Joyce 63 Chief Executive Officer and Director

-James W. Whalen 69 Executive Chairman and Director

-Joe Bob Perkins 50 President

-Jeffrey J. McParland 56 President-Finance and Administration

-Roy E. Johnson 66 Executive Vice President

-Michael A. Heim 62 Executive Vice President and Chief Operating Officer

-Paul W. Chung 50 Executive Vice President, General Counsel and Secretary

-Matthew J. Meloy 33 Senior Vice President and Chief Financial Officer

-John R. Sparger 57 Senior Vice President and Chief Accounting Officer

-Charles R. Crisp 63 Director

-In Seon Hwang 34 Director

-Peter R. Kagan 42 Director

-Chris Tong 54 Director

-Ershel C. Redd Jr. 63 Director
+Name Age (1) Position Rene R. Joyce 64 Executive Chairman of the Board and Director Joe Bob Perkins 51 Chief Executive Officer and Director James W. Whalen 70 Advisor to Chairman & CEO and Director Michael A. Heim 63 President and Chief Operating Officer Jeffrey J. McParland 57 President-Finance and Administration Roy E. Johnson 67 Executive Vice President Paul W. Chung 51 Executive Vice President, General Counsel and Secretary Matthew J. Meloy 34 Senior Vice President, Chief Financial Officer and Treasurer John R. Sparger 58 Senior Vice President and Chief Accounting Officer Charles R. Crisp 64 Director In Seon Hwang 35 Director Peter R. Kagan 43 Director Chris Tong 55 Director Ershel C. Redd Jr. 64 Director

-(1) Ages as of February 25, 2011.
+(1) Ages as of February 17, 2012.

-Rene R. Joyce has served as a director and Chief Executive Officer of Targa Resources Corp. (the "Company") since its formation on October 27, 2005, of Targa Resources GP LLC, the general partner (the "General Partner") of Targa Resources Partners LP (the "Partnership") since October 2006 and of TRI Resources Inc. ("TRI") since its formation in February 2004 and was a consultant for the TRI predecessor company during 2003.
+Rene R. Joyce has served as Executive Chairman of the Board of Targa Resources Corp. (the "Company"), the General Partner (the "General Partner") of Targa Resources Partners LP (the "Partnership") and TRI Resources Inc. ("TRI") since January 1, 2012 and as a director of the Company since its formation on October 27, 2005 and of the General Partner since October 2006.
+Mr. Joyce previously served as Chief Executive Officer of the Company between October 27, 2005 and December 31, 2011, the General Partner between October 2006 and December 31, 2011 and TRI between February 2004 and December 31, 2011.
+He also served as director of TRI between 2004 and December 31, 2011 and was a consultant for the TRI predecessor company during 2003.
 He is also a member of the supervisory directors of Core Laboratories N.V.
 Mr. Joyce served as a consultant in the energy industry from 2000 through 2003 providing advice to various energy companies and investors regarding their operations, acquisitions and dispositions.
 Mr. Joyce served as President of onshore pipeline operations of Coral Energy, LLC, a subsidiary of Shell Oil Company ("Shell") from 1998 through 1999 and President of energy services of Coral Energy Holding, L.P. ("Coral"), a subsidiary of Shell which was the gas and power marketing joint venture between Shell and Tejas Gas Corporation ("Tejas"), during 1999.
 Mr. Joyce served as President of various operating subsidiaries of Tejas, a natural gas pipeline company, from 1990 until 1998 when Tejas was acquired by Shell.
 As the founding Chief Executive Officer of TRI, Mr. Joyce brings deep experience in the midstream business, expansive knowledge of the oil and gas industry, as well as relationships with chief executives and other senior management at peer companies, customers and other oil and natural gas companies throughout the world.
-His experience and industry knowledge, complemented by an engineering and legal educational background, enable Mr. Joyce to provide the board with executive counsel on the full range of business, technical, and professional matters.
+His experience and industry knowledge, complemented by an engineering and legal educational background, enable Mr. Joyce to provide the board with executive counsel on the full range of bus